learn-co-curriculum/arrays-and-pointer-arithmetic/README.md

 ## Doing stuff

 Now it's time to do stuff!
 Look at the source code in arrays.c and follow the instructions.

+<p class='util--hide'>View <a href='https://learn.co/lessons/arrays-and-pointer-arithmetic'>Arrays And Pointer Arithmetic</a> on Learn.co and start learning to code for free.</p>